LaureneJacquot/public_laurene_aftools/README.md

 # Oxford Bioinformatics Tools

-Tools made in my first year of master's at PSL, during my internship at the University of Oxford.
+Tools made in my first year of master's at PSL, during my internship at the University of Oxford under the supervision of Prof. Jonathan Doye.
+Some of the features inside this repository were adapted from / inspired by existing code in the group.

 ## InterPro Batch Analyzer